-I mentioned in my last blog post that I have been exploring chat bots (or simply, bots) and how their usage can enhance our daily lives, our working lives and our marketing efforts.
+I have been exploring chat bots (or simply, bots) and how their usage can enhance our daily lives, our working lives and our marketing efforts.

 Bots have been around for as long as there’s been any form of automation, one example from 1972 shows a bot conversation with a psychotherapist and a paranoid schizophrenic.
 Phone calls with ‘Say 1 for X and Say 2 for Y’ (known as IVR = Interactive Voice Response) are early examples and both have evolved and improved over time.